malcain/Second-Wind/README-LICENSE.md

 Some A3 community bad actors who cannot stay unmentioned:
 - FallujahMedic -FM- who exceeds moderator's instructions, censors and permabans good people from A3 Discord&Forum for their opinions on various topics.
-- players and thieves who think non-BIS work on a mod/game shall always be free for them to get.
+- thieves who think non-BIS work on a mod/game shall always be free for them to get.

 # Disclaimer and License